annegentle/CML-Personal-Guide/README.md

 Now we've authenticated and have our authorisation token, take a copy of that from the body response.
 We'll need it in a minute, now it's time to try out another API endpoint.
 Let's try create a new lab simulation, under the endpoint folder "labs" select the "Create new lab" endpoint.

 From there to the authorisation tab and select type "bearer token" and paste in the response from the last step, your authentication token.
-Edit the title in the call also to give your new lab simulation a name, press send and examine the response.
+Edit the title also in the call also to give your new lab simulation a name, press send and examine the response.
 You should get a response like below to tell you it's been sucessful.
-Examine your CML dashboard too to verify
+Examine your CML dashboard to verify that the lab has been created but it should be blank.

 ```
 {